 With Modus Design System we are aiming to accomplish two main goals in line with Trimble business strategy of standardization and scale:

 - Define guiding design principles and foundations.

 - Establish a pattern library.

 - Establish a culture of inclusive design and development with building accessible components and patterns.

-- Set up master design files with up-to-date patterns in Sketch, Figma, and Adobe XD.
+- Set up master design files with up-to-date patterns in Figma and Adobe XD.